aidanrohm/Aidan-Rohm-Lab-IVGD/2D-game/README.md

 	The player can be moved using typical WASD controls, W and SPACE can be used for jump The player's attack is mapped to the ENTER key

+--> The ABOVE is documentation from Lab 3 <--
+--> The 2D game was started as a duplicate of Lab 3 and will be expanding on the concepts and structures from this lab <--